codatio/codat-docs/docs/lending/portal/overview.md

 ## Profit and Loss

-The Profit and Loss page is the landing page when accessing Assess.
-The page consists of the graph displaying selections for the categorized financial statement, and ratios.
+The Profit and Loss page is the landing page when accessing Lending.
+The page consists of a graph displaying selections for the categorized financial statement, and ratios.
 If you have uncategorized accounts, the Account Categorization modal will be displayed.
 Only uncategorized accounts will be shown and you will need to manually assign categories.
 Our [Categorization of accounts](/lending/portal/categorization-of-accounts) documentation provides more detail.

 ### Selection panel